filecoin-project/FIPs/FIPS/fip-FCM.md

 With the removal of this restriction, effectively-empty sectors can now benefit from a multiplier.
 This adjustment allows Storage Providers (SPs) to onboard more Raw Byte Power (RPB) at a potential profit, potentially leading to an increase in such sectors being onboarded.

 Following this amendment, the primary impetus for SPs to onboard data will originate from outside the core protocol.
-This could include direct payments from real clients or new incentive models implemented in user-defined smart contracts.
+This could include direct payments from data clients or new incentive models implemented in user-defined smart contracts.

+Because all sectors will have the same multiplier, we expect miners to charge more for storing user data.
+So users whose data is currently stored via Fil+ deals will have to pay more for storage after the sector containing their data expires.
+We suggest existing users discuss pricing changes with their SPs or the intermediary who handled deal-making for them.
+It is unlikely that user data will be dumped before sector expiry since a miner would have to pay a termination fee and re-seal a new sector.

+Data onboarded after the transition to equal multipliers for all sectors will not face any new risks.

 ## Product Considerations
 Clients and Storage Providers will experience a streamlined interaction with the Filecoin network, which could lead to more user-friendly products and services built on top of Filecoin.